-mappiopriate remarks with social computations

-smutty sexual jokes

-the display of offensive material

-stares and leers or offensive hand or body gestures

-inappropriate posturing

-comments and questions about another person's sexual conduct and/or private relationships

-persistent unwelcome invitations

-requests for sexual favours

-offensive written, telephone or electronic mail or other computer system communications

-□ unnecessary close physical proximity including persistently following a person

-unwelcome physical conduct such as brushing against or touching a person

-actual molestation

-П sexual assault

-Gender-Based Harassment

-Gender-based harassment is any conduct that is unwelcome because it denigrates a person on the basis of their gender.
-It can be a single incident or a persistent pattern of unwanted behaviour and constitutes unlawful discrimination if it can be shown that the person being harassed is being treated unfavourably on the basis of her or his sex.
-The term covers a range of behaviour which in its context amounts to harassment including:

-denigrating comments regarding a person's gender the display of written or pictorial material that denigrates a person's gender negative behaviours, eg bullying, intimidation or exclusion related to the gender of the recipient expressing stereotyping, that is assumptions based on gender about an individual's gender, group behaviour, values, culture or ability.
+inappropriate remarks with sexual connotations smutty sexual jokes the display of offensive material stares and leers or offensive hand or body gestures inappropriate posturing comments and questions about another person's sexual conduct and/or private relationships persistent unwelcome invitations requests for sexual favours offensive written, telephone or electronic mail or other computer system communications unnecessary close physical proximity including persistently following a person unwelcome physical conduct such as brushing against or touching a person actual molestation sexual assault.
+G ender-based harassment on be ha ender-based harassment is any conduct that is unwelcome because it denigrates a person the basis of their gender.
+It can be a single incident or a persistent pattern of unwanted haviour and constitutes unlawful discrimination if it can be shown that the person being rassed is being treated unfavourably on the basis of her or his sex.
+The term covers a age of behaviour which in its context amounts to harassment including: denigrating comments regarding a person's gender the display of written or pictorial material that denigrates a person's gender negative behaviours, e.g. bullying, intimidation or exclusion related to the gender of expressing stereotyping, that is, assumptions based on gender about an individua al's gender, group behaviour, values, culture or ab ility.

-Information on Harassment
+Information on harassment